backdrop-contrib/snazzy/README.md

 ## Configuration

-On larger screens Snazzy puts the "header" region and the "top" region side by side.
+On larger screens Snazzy puts the "Header" region and the "Top" region side by side.
+Note that the "Top" region is supposed to contain a single hero block.
-If you do not want that, you can turn it off on the theme's settings page (admin/appearance/settings/snazzy).
+If you do not want that "split header", you can turn it off on the theme's settings page (admin/appearance/settings/snazzy).
 Just uncheck the "Front page header split" option and save.

 In flexible layout templates, Snazzy get's the next region right after the header to create the "split header".